 Liaison: Jennifer Li, MHS

-At the National Association of County and City Health Officials (NACCHO), Ms. Li is a Senior Advisor of Programs.
+At the National Association of County and City Health Officials (NACCHO), Jennifer Li is a Senior Advisor of Programs.
 She provides oversight and coordination functions related to projects housed in the Chronic Disease & Disability, Environmental Health, Injury & Violence Prevention, Preparedness, and Public Health Law & Policy portfolios.
 Additionally, she ensures coordination of projects across the other programmatic primary work teams internally and externally with partner organizations.
-Ms. Li obtained her Masters of Health Sciences from Johns Hopkins Bloomberg School of Public Health with a focus in Environmental Health Sciences.
+Li obtained her Masters of Health Sciences from Johns Hopkins Bloomberg School of Public Health with a focus in Environmental Health Sciences.
 She also holds a Bachelor of Science from University of Michigan with a concentration in Natural Resources and Environmental Policy.

 Liaison: Brittney Roy, MPA

 Brittney Roy serves as program director for public health in the NGA Center for Best Practices.
 Roy leads the public health portfolio, which includes supporting governors with their public health response to outbreaks and incidents.
 She also oversees policy areas, including chronic and infectious diseases, vaccines, health equity, maternal and child health, public health infrastructure, and the social drivers of health.
 Before joining NGA, Roy served as the senior health policy advisor for Arkansas Governor Asa Hutchinson.
 She holds a master’s degree in public administration and non-profit management from the University of Arkansas-Little Rock.